-From: Jim Waggoner <JimW@ipeontime.com> Sent: Thursday, August 04, 2016 7:54 PM
+Jim Waggoner <JimW@ipeontime.com> Thursday, August 04, 2016 7:54 PM christinac@etsi-inc.com

-To: christinac@etsi-inc.com

-Follow Up Flag: Follow up Flag Status: Flagged
+Follow Up Flag: Flag Status: Follow up Flagged

 Hi Christina, an average burner replacement with a low nox burner is \$ 27,000 plus AQMD permits, Source testing and Down time costs being the line is shut down and any city permits.
 Could be more money if they do not have enough gas pressure in there plant to service the new burner.